iluwatar/java-design-patterns/bytecode/README.md

 ---
-title: "Bytecode Pattern in Java: Implementation and Examples"
+title: "Bytecode Pattern in Java: Interpreting Instructions with Custom Virtual Machines"
+shortTitle: Bytecode
 description: "Explore the Bytecode design pattern in Java, including its implementation, real-world examples, and use cases for efficient virtual machine instruction handling."
 category: Behavioral
 language: en